yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-039_Password_Hint_Rules_Display.md

 # TC-039 - Verify that the password rules are displayed when clicking the Password Hint button

-#### Test Steps
+## 🧪 Test Steps
-1. Navigate to the "Forgot Password" form.
+1. Navigate to the "Forgot Password" form
-2. Click the Password Hint button.
+2. Click the Password Hint button
-3. Observe the password rules displayed.
+3. Observe the password rules displayed

+---

-#### Expected Result
+## ✅ Expected Result
 - The password rules should be displayed successfully.
 - The following rules should be visible:
   - Contains at least one lowercase character.